-Capital Works Progress Report
+1. Capital Works Progress Report

-The Works and Reserves Committee is requested to receive this report regarding the Town's Capital works program progress.
+The Works Committee is requested to receive this report regarding the Town's Capital works program progress until August 2022.

 The Council's adopted 2022/23 budget consists of over \$2 million of capital renewal and upgrade projects.
 Consisting of four categories; Plant and Equipment, Furniture and Equipment, Buildings, and Infrastructure.
 Progress costing and comments are provided monthly to Council through the Council Concept forum and as part of the monthly Council reporting.